-Under this exposure scenario it was assumed that the future residential units will be built over a parking structure.
+Under this exposure scenario it was assumed that the future residential units will be built over one level of parking at ground level and one level of subterranean parking.
 Under these conditions, future onsite residents may be exposed to VOC vapors released from soil gas sources.
 For this assessment, it was assumed that the parking structure to be constructed at the base of the building will be designed with enough ventilation to dissipate combustion engine exhaust emissions from the vehicles that will operate in the parking structure.
 Nonetheless, it is conceivable that VOC vapors from subsurface sources may escape to outdoor air through subsurface conduits around the parking structure.
 Then, from outdoor air the VOC vapors could enter the future building through open doors, windows or the building's ventilation system.
 If this sequence of events were to take place at the subject property, future occupants of the building would be exposed to VOC vapors released from deep sources.
 While these sequences of events are not likely to occur at the site, this potential exposure pathway is evaluated in this VIRE.